swiss/e-collecting-hackathon-team8/README_en.md

 * Mixed or transitional setups

 Baseline protocols ensure all combinations remain **interoperable and verifiable**.
-Authentication and integrity protocols allow digitally enhanced papers to be produced, which increase security and address various forms of misuse and forgery that have led to recent scandals.

----

 ## **Topic 9 — Easy Municipal Adoption & Efficiency Gains (Use Existing Infrastructure)**

-Municipalities differ in resources and digital readiness:
+Communes / Conatons differ in resources and digital public services models (e.g. Geneva centralises the registeries):
 Some can adopt advanced digital systems immediately, while others must **gradually integrate** new processes.

 Security must remain consistent across all entities.
 Starting with **paper-enhanced processes** provides a low-risk path to **building trust** among citizens and organizations.

 A **protocol-based approach** lets each municipality **choose the right tool** for its context, supporting multiple implementations under the same secure and verifiable foundation.
+Protocols can be integrated into existing solutions

 ## **Topic 10 — Electronic harvesting for all federal levels**